NextronSystems/thor-util-manual/usage/download-packages.rst

 Download Packages (download)
 ============================

-Using the “download” flag you can download any of the scanner packages for Windows, Linux and macOS.
+Use the "download" command to download scanner packages for Windows, Linux, and macOS.

 .. note::
-   THOR Util can not download THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
+   THOR Util cannot download THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
-   Use the Management Center API for this.
-Only the Nextron Customer Portal is accepted as a license source.
+   Use the Management Center API for these downloads.
+THOR Util only accepts the Nextron Customer Portal as a license source.

-This option is especially useful in cases in which you have to download the updates on an Internet connected machine and bring them to a system without Internet access.
+This option is useful when you need to download updates on an Internet-connected machine and transfer them to a system without Internet access.

 .. code:: doscon